fikretgit/my-aws-10-22/aws/Hands-on/03_14_2022_route_53_2/README_53-2.2.md

 Record Type : A
 TTL:"60"
 Value/Route traffic to :
-  - "Ip address or another value depending on the record type"
+  - ??"Ip address or another value depending on the record type"??
     - "IP of Geo-Japon Instance"
 Routing: "Geolocation"
 Location               :